-This course gives students a chance to hone their skills in critical, interpretive and opinion writing for newspapers and other media.
-Students will be assigned to write in several forms, including editorials, reviews, columns, and letters.
+This course gives students a chance to hone their skills in critical, interpretive, and opinion writing for newspapers and other media.
+Students write in several forms including editorials, reviews, columns, and letters.
 In addition to developing skill in persuasive writing, this class is intended to further hone students' ability to think critically and logically.
-Prerequisite(s): MC 223.
+Prerequisite(s): EH 124.

 MC 325.
 Radio Promotions.
 3 Hours.

 In this course, students will be introduced to the skills needed to project a consistent brand associated with a radio station, its programs, and its personalities.
 Students will understand and evaluate the art of promotion as it relates to self, the station, the community, non-profits, artists, and others.
 Students will learn to create marketing materials designed to retain consistency of brand across multiple delivery platforms along with the skills necessary to track results and discern listener perception.
 Course expectations will include creating and executing successful radio promotions at the station and at community broadcast locations.
 Prerequisite(s): MC 231.

 In this course, sports journalism students are given extensive opportunities to develop their skills in shooting video for sports, including B-roll and interview material.
 Students develop skills in editing sports video, writing scripts, and doing sports reporting.
 By the end of this course, students will have the ability to do quality play-by-play work, and be able to shoot, edit, write and produce a five- to seven-minute sportscast.
 Prerequisite(s): MC 217 and MC 227 and MC 255.